List of Marvel Comics characters: Y: Yukon Jack

 Yukon Jack (Yukotujakzurjimozoata) is a character in the Marvel Universe, a member of the superhero team Alpha Flight.
 The character, created by Scott Lobdell and Clayton Henry, first appeared in Alpha Flight (vol. 3) #1 (May 2004).

 Yukon Jack is the heir to a secret civilization, Kemteron.
 Walter Langkowski bribed his father to drug him so he would assist Alpha Flight in saving the original team from a Plodex ship.
-After the series' conclusion and his time travel adventures, he married Snowbird, but this relationship didn't last.
+After the series' conclusion and his time travel adventures, he married Snowbird, but this relationship did not last.

 He views himself as a demi-god, making references to not being a normal human.
 He has the ability to generate his own light and telekinetically control bone projectiles.